mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl logs

-this command is used to see the logs of a pod
+This command is used to see the logs of a pod

 ```bash
 kubectl logs <pod_name>